justingibbs/synthetic_data/README.md

 # Synthetic Benchmark Data Generator for Convenience Store Chain

-A sophisticated Python-based system for generating realistic corporate documents and benchmark questions to evaluate Retrieval-Augmented Generation (RAG) systems.
+A sophisticated Python-based system for generating realistic corporate documents, extracting knowledge graphs, and creating comprehensive benchmarks to evaluate Retrieval-Augmented Generation (RAG) and Knowledge Graph construction systems.
 This project creates a complete document corpus for a fictional national convenience store chain, with special emphasis on cybersecurity documentation and incidents.

 ## 🎯 Project Overview

-This tool generates synthetic but realistic corporate documents including financial reports, security audits, emails, and operational data, then creates benchmark question-answer pairs to test information retrieval and question-answering systems.
-The methodology is based on [Chroma's Generative Benchmarking research](https://research.trychroma.com/generative-benchmarking).
+This tool generates synthetic but realistic corporate documents including financial reports, security audits, emails, and operational data, then creates multiple types of benchmarks:
+- **Question-Answer pairs** for testing retrieval and comprehension
+- **Entity and relationship extraction** ground truth for knowledge graph construction
+- **Ontology discovery** patterns for schema learning systems

+The methodology is based on [Chroma's Generative Benchmarking research](https://research.trychroma.com/generative-benchmarking) and extends it with knowledge graph capabilities.

 ### Key Features